|

 Over the past year Samantha has worked closely with Carolinian Canada Coalition and continues her work in a new role as Indigenous Leadership Director to help shift the narratives in conservation.

-Tristan Bentley - IT Systems Coordinator, Webmaster
+Tristan Bentley - IT Manager

 Tristan Bentley is a visual artist, web designer, and teacher.
 The Internet is synonymous with communication in today's society.
 As the webmaster and eco-news editor for the Carolinian Canada Coalition since October 2010, Tristan brings his diverse educational background to bare in helping the Coalition move forward technologically.
 Camping, hiking, and canoeing since childhood, Tristan also feels very at home in the natural settings of the Carolinian Zone, and feels that CCC is the right place to be in order to help protect all of the things in nature that he loves.